External Terms and Conditions

 RCS reserve the right to move your booking to another facility if your numbers drop to levels deemed unsuitable by RCS for the original venue.

-In certain circumstances, it may be necessary to add additional charges for items such as extra cleaning or sta overtime where necessary to service your event.
+In certain circumstances, it may be necessary to add additional charges for items such as extra cleaning or staff overtime to service your event.
 These charges will be added to the final invoice but only after consultation with you.

-Uncanceled Bookings – Following completion of your booking, RCS will endeavour to issue an invoice to you within seven working days of the end of your event.
+Following completion of your booking, RCS will endeavour to issue an invoice to you within 7 working days of the end of your event.
 You are required to make payment within 14 days of the date of the invoice.

 Licences and Consents